malteschoen/pttModelStudies/README.md

     * the correlation between the Trouton ratio in the deformation-thining and the epsilon parameter
     * whether or not epsilons created between the linear and the exponential models translate into each other

-* Write out and explain the constitutive equation of the exponential PTT model
+* Write out the full constitutive equation of the exponential PTT model, simplify to an explainable level

 </details>